Amitk3293/k8s-cluster-on-ec2-w-kops-terraform-argoCD-nginxIngress/README.md

  - kubectl
  - kops v1.22.4
  - S3 buckets for kops and as an option for TF state
- - valid registered domain name
+ - valid registered domain name + DNS own the NS records.
  - public and private ssh keys (which will be your access to the ec2 machines)